bigskysoftware/htmx/www/essays/hateoas.md

 ## Example

 A user-agent that implements HTTP makes a HTTP request of a REST end point through a simple URL.
-All subsequent requests the user-agent may make are discovered inside the responses to each request.
+All subsequent requests the user-agent may make are discovered withing the hypermedia responses to each request.
 The media types used for these representations, and the link relations they may contain, are standardized.
-The client transitions through application states by selecting from the links within a representation or by manipulating the representation in other ways afforded by its media type.
+The client transitions through application states by selecting from links within a hypermedia representation or by manipulating the representation in other ways afforded by its media type.

 In this way, RESTful interaction is driven by hypermedia, rather than out-of-band information.

-For example, this GET request fetches a bank account resource, requesting details in an HTML representation:
+A concrete example will clarify this.
+Consider this GET request, issued by a web browser, which fetches a bank account resource:

 ```http request
 GET /accounts/12345 HTTP/1.1
 Host: bank.example.com
 ```
-The response is:
+The server responds with a hypermedia representation using HTML:

 ```http request
 HTTP/1.1 200 OK